SERVING OTHERS IS

 • A letter from a reliable source stating a personal knowledge of your financial situation and need for emergency funds.
 The letter should be from someone like a pastor, a school official, social worker, counselor, bank official or local WMA chapter officer.
 The letter must be on official stationery and have the official’s signature and contact information on it.

 • A letter from a Veterans Service Officer or a Women’s Veterans Coordinator, stating his or her knowledge of your need for emergency funds.
-This letter must be on official stationary and have the official’s signature and contact information on it.
+This letter must be on official stationery and have the official’s signature and contact information on it.
 Links at the bottom of the email can help you locate your nearest Veterans Service Office.

 • A copy of your DD 214 or proof of current active duty.
 If your name is different than what is on the DD-214, you will need to provide legal document(s) showing the official name change.
 Once we have received a complete application, we will evaluate your submission and get back to you as quickly as possible once we have received all necessary information.
-Questions concerning the program or process should be directed to [email protected].
+Questions concerning the program or process should be directed to MFG@womenmarines.org.
 Please keep in mind that funds are subject to availability.

-For More information on this process please start your contact with the Funds Chairperson Emergency Funds: [email protected].
+For More information on this process please start your contact with the Funds Chairperson Emergency Funds: MFG@womenmarines.org.

 MATCHING FUNDS FOR WMA CHAPTERS